DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 ### -a \<command\>, --app \<command\>

 Executes the specified shell command before running tests.
-Use it to launch or deploy the application you are going to test.
+Use it to set up the application you are going to test.

 An application is automatically terminated after testing is finished.